 Takata has vowed to replace all defective airbags with newer, safer airbags and has settled class action lawsuits for a total of over $2 billion.

-On August 22, 2016 truck carrying materials used to make Takata airbag components burst into flames before exploding on a highway in South Texas, injuring four people and demolishing a house.
+On August 22, 2016 a truck carrying materials used to make Takata airbag components burst into flames before exploding on a highway in South Texas, injuring four people and demolishing a house.
 The resident of the house, a 67 year-old woman, was killed.

 The contents of the truck included ammonium nitrate (one of the chemicals used in the Oklahoma City bombing) which the Takata Corporation has admitted becomes unstable in the presence of moisture and has been implicated in airbag malfunctions that have resulted in at least 11 deaths and over 200 injuries worldwide.

-There Are Time Limits On Personal Injury and Wrongful Death Lawsuits in Texas
+Time Limits On Personal Injury and Wrongful Death Lawsuits in Texas

 If you or a family member have been injured by a defective airbag, you should be aware that in the State of Texas any lawsuits alleging personal injury or wrongful death must be filed within two years of the date the injury occurred or within two years of the date of death.
 Lawsuits filed after those dates have passed are subject to immediate dismissal by the courts.
+Contact a Dallas car accident lawyer as soon as possible to initiate legal proceedings for your case.

 Filing a Defective Airbag Injury Lawsuit